computersarecool/cpp_sockets/README.md

 The TCP client sends a message, waits for a response and exits

-The TCP server prints a received message, responds "Your mressage has been received by client" and exits
+The TCP server prints a received message, responds "Your message has been received by client" and exits

 ## Things to do
 #### Things I am going to do: